NaixGames/Polycosmos/README.md

 - Pact of Punishment down: an item that turns down the level of pact of punishment.
 Note the game may load this effect on the run room, biome or run.

--Keys and Darkness as filler items.
+- Keys and Darkness as filler items.

 Locations:
 - Rooms: Beating any room counts as a location for the AP.